Castellana Caves: Description

-The Caves of Castellana open in south-eastern Murge, a limestone plateau dating back to the upper Cretaceous (ninety-hundred million years ago) and rising 330 metres above sea level.
+The Caves of Castellana open in south-eastern Murge, a limestone plateau dating to the upper Cretaceous (ninety-hundred million years ago) and rising 330 metres above sea level.
 The area of Castellana is characterized by limestone, a sedimentary rock composed largely of calcium carbonate, known as the Limestone of Altamura.
 The cave system is 3348 meters in length and the point of maximum depth reaches 122 metres.
-The temperature within the caves is about 18 °C. The caves are open all year round except for Christmas Day and New Year's Day.
+The temperature within the caves is about 18 °C.

+The caves are open all year round except for Christmas Day and New Year's Day.
 The visit develops along two itineraries: the first is 1 km long and lasts about 50 minutes while the second is 3 km long and lasts about two hours.
-The tour timetable changes depending on the season.
-In addition, during the summer there are also guided night tours.
-The Grave is the first and the biggest cave of this wonderful speleological complex and it is the only one communicating with the outside.
+During the summer there are also guided night tours.
+The Grave is the first and the biggest cave.
 It measures 100 m in length, 50 m in width, and 60 m in depth.
-Going beyond the Grave stalactites, stalagmites, curtains, and precious crystals continue to embellish everywhere the caves.
+Going beyond the Grave stalactites, stalagmites, curtains, and crystals continue to embellish the caves.
 The names of the environment are the result of the imagination of the early explorers: the She-Wolf, the Monuments, the Owl, the Little Virgin Mary, the Altar, the Precipice, the Desert Corridor, the Reverse Column, the Red Corridor, the Dome up to the last and the most dazzling one, the White Cave.

 Peculiarity

-Castellana's speleological complex is unique among other cave systems thanks to its three peculiarities: the Grave, the White Cave and the concretions.
+Castellana's speleological complex is unique among other cave systems due to its three peculiarities: the Grave, the White Cave and the concretions.